Back Of The Class is a 5-part YR investigation into K-12 school discipline in the age of #MeToo.

 “I cried a lot, I’m not going to lie,” Sam told me when we met up earlier this year, at a Starbucks five miles from Duluth High.
 He had just finished his shift at the Verizon store.

 Sam credits his relationship to God for getting him through this period in his life.
 “Everything happens for a reason,” he said.

 After spending a year at a private Christian college, Sam could no longer afford the tuition.
 So he moved back in with his mom and says he spent another year taking classes at a technical college.
 He is currently working, not enrolled in class, just a few semesters short of graduating.

 Still, Sam can’t shake the effects of his school system seeing him “as a statistic, not so much a person.
 They want to exude a certain type of power, to keep their name clean,” he said.

 Even now, five years later, Sam knows a sexual harassment charge on your record never goes away.
 “That always follows you.”

-I HADN’T INTENDED to report on students accused of sexual harassment.
+I hadn't intended to report on students accused of sexual harassment.
 The opposite, in fact.
-As a producer at Youth Radio, I spent the better part of 2017 working on a story with teen reporter Charlie Stuip, 16, who was in high school herself, on the experiences of student victims of sexual misconduct.
+As a producer at YR, I spent the better part of 2017 working on a story with teen reporter Charlie Stuip, 16, who was in high school herself, on the experiences of student victims of sexual misconduct.

 The debate around campus sexual assault has centered on universities.
 However, K-12 schools are also responsible for responding to sexual harassment and assault allegations, because Title IX is a broad anti-discrimination law that applies to all educational institutions receiving federal funding.
 School districts are often ill-prepared to carry out the responsibilities that come with Title IX, which include assigning coordinators to every school, thoroughly investigating complaints, and restoring a safe and equitable learning environment in the aftermath of sexual misconduct.
 All this, with little training and no additional federal dollars for Title IX-compliance.